alphagov/notifications-ruby-client/DOCUMENTATION.md

 ### Method

-This will return the latest version of all templates inside a collection object.
+This returns the latest version of all templates inside a collection object.

 ```ruby
 args = {